CHLD 169: Positively Guiding Challenging Behaviors

 Examples of Required Writing Assignments

-Example 1: Develop written behavior modification plans for working with preschoolers with challenging and disruptive behaviors Example 2: Develop written plans for working with and providing appropriate resources and referrals to families.
-Example 3: Apply critical analysis to information obtained through interview with early childhood professional about working with challenging and disruptive behaviors Example 4: Apply critical analysis to information obtained through interview with parent of a preschooler experiencing challenging and disruptive behaviors
+Example 1: Develop written behavior modification plans for working with preschoolers with challenging behaviors.
+Example 2: Develop written plans for working with and providing appropriate resources and referrals to families experiencing children with challenging behaviors.
+Example 3: Interview an early childhood professional about challenges, issues and successes experienced when guiding challenging behaviors of preschoolers.
+Example 4: Interview a parent of a preschooler about challenges, issues and/or successes experienced when guiding challenging behaviors.

 Examples of Outside Assignments